 - a.
 Basis for Addition.
 Personnel and patrons can wear Face Coverings at all times and maintain at least six feet of physical distance except for brief interactions (e.g., while picking up items).
 Patrons interact only with a small number of individuals from other Households, and although Personnel are interacting with a moderate number of people, the duration of those interactions are low and safety limitations can ensure adequate social distancing and decrease the risk of virus transmission.
 In addition, interactions can occur outdoors, which further decreases risk. - b.
 Description and Conditions to Operate.
 Libraries may open for curbside/outside pickup and drop off of items, and approved by the City Administrator.
 All Personnel and patrons must comply with Social Distancing Requirements-including the requirement to maintain at least six feet of physical distance-and wear a Face Covering at all times, subject to the limited exceptions in Health Officer Order No. C19-12d (e.g., for young children), as that order may be amended from time to time.
-Sanitation or quarantine of returned books or other items no longer required.

-(Added July 20, 2020; Revised March 23, 2021)
+(Added July 20, 2020)

-- (6) Outdoor Youth and Adult Sports, Recreation: Other Outdoor Recreation and Athletic Activities, Dance and Exercise - a.
+(6) Outdoor Recreation: Other Outdoor Recreation and Athletic Activities a.
 Basis for Addition.
 In general, the more people from outside their Household with whom a person interacts, the closer the physical interaction is, the greater the physical exertion is, and the longer the interaction lasts, the higher the risk that a person with COVID-19 infection may spread it to others.
-Youth and adult sports, recreation, dance and exercise include varied activities that have different levels of risk for transmission of COVID-19.
+Youth and adult sports include varied activities that have different levels of risk for transmission of COVID-19.
 Based on current scientific evidence, outdoor activities present significantly lower risk of transmission relative to comparative indoor activities.
 And risk of transmission can be reduced by using mitigation strategies such as Face Coverings and maintaining physical distance to the greatest extent possible.

-Indoor activities are riskier but can be reduced by using mitigation strategies such as Face Coverings, maintaining physical distance, reducing capacity and implementing ventilation measures. - b.
+- b.
 Description and Conditions. - 1.
 Organized Non-Professional Youth and Adult Sports, Dance, and Exercise.
-Organized non-professional youth sports, recreation, dance and exercise-including school- and community-sponsored programs, and private clubs and leagues-and recreational organized adult group sports, dance, and exercise activities (collectively, "youth and adult sports") may occur, subject to the following conditions: - i.
+Organized non-professional youth sports, dance and exercise-including school- and community-sponsored programs, and private clubs and leagues-and recreational organized adult group sports, dance, and exercise activities (collectively, "youth and adult sports") may occur, subject to the following conditions: - i.
 Except as expressly provided in section of Appendix C-1 of this Order, no indoor sports, dance, or exercise is allowed at this time.
-Youth and adult sports activities must occur completely outdoors. - ii.i.
-The following outdoor organized sports are allowed at this time: - Physical conditioning, practice, skill-building, and training with at least six feet of physical distancing; - Outdoor, low-contact sports-i.e., sports that allow participants to easily maintain physical distancing of at least six feet; - Outdoor moderate-contact sports-i.e., sports that can be played with only incidental or intermittent close contact between participants; and - Outdoor high-contact sports-i.e., sports that involve frequent or sustained close contact (and in many cases, face-to-face contact) between participants and high probability that respiratory particles will be transmitted between participants. - ii.
-The following indoor organized sports are allowed at this time: - Physical conditioning, practice, skill-building, and training with at least six feet of physical distancing; - Indoor low-contact sports-i.e., sports that allow participants to easily maintain physical distancing of at least six feet;
+Youth and adult sports activities must occur completely outdoors. - ii.
+The following outdoor organized sports are allowed at this time: - Physical conditioning, practice, skill-building, and training with at least six feet of physical distancing; - Outdoor, low-contact sports-i.e., sports that allow participants to easily maintain physical distancing of at least six feet; - Outdoor moderate-contact sports-i.e., sports that can be played with only incidental or intermittent close contact between participants; and - Outdoor high-contact sports-i.e., sports that involve frequent or sustained close contact (and in many cases, face-to-face contact) between participants and high probability that respiratory particles will be transmitted between participants.